lucasBertola/Minigrid-env/README.md

 We believe in the importance of testing.
 That's why we have included a suite of tests in the `test` directory.
 To run the tests, simply use the command `pytest`.

 ## Contribute & Support

-Feel free to fork this repository and contribute.
-We appreciate any feedback and support.
+We warmly welcome contributions from the community.
+If you have an idea for an improvement or found a bug, don't hesitate to open an issue or submit a pull request.
+Your input is greatly appreciated, and our project is made better by your participation!

 If you find this repository useful, please give it a star!

 ## License